I’ve never tasted anything made with peanut butter that I didn’t like.

 I eat peanut butter by the spoonful almost every day.
 It’s often my “I don’t have time for breakfast” solution or my mid-afternoon slump rescue food.

-I like peanut butter creamy.
+I like creamy peanut butter.
 And crunchy.
 And with stuff mixed in.

 Go to West Lafayette, IN, and visit the Triple X diner, and you’ll meet one of my favorite burgers.
 It’s called the Duane Purvis and yes, it has peanut butter smeared on that warm, grilled patty.